Table of Contents

 • ZCAPs delegation of the right to update only part of a DID Document;

-• More scalable Aggregator Beacons will be possible with a “transaction introspection” upgrade to Bitcoin, such as OP_CTV or OP_CAT; and
+• More scalable Aggregate Beacons will be possible with a “transaction introspection” upgrade to Bitcoin, such as OP_CTV or OP_CAT; and

 • Beacons do not have to reuse their addresses if, in the controller’s DID document, a descriptor is used instead of an address.